sssssyf/RTPSeg/README.md

 │   └── 103

 # Inference
+We provide the pretrained model of ResNet and RTPSegNet for inference:
 File shared via Baidu Netdisk：model
 Link: https://pan.baidu.com/s/1fSFwQJUY7YDkVshANxMcaw
 Access code: kb24

+Note that we only provide the best version of RTPSegNet jointly trained with RGB and thermal infrared images, corresponding to the highest performance in our paper.
+You can choose to retrain the model to get other versions of RTPSegNet.

 # Citation
 If you find our work useful in your research, please consider citing: